bryanpx/etcd-ansible/README.md

 I tested the etcd deployment on host machines with Centos 7.3 and 7.4.
 I provided `inv_ec2.yml`, `inv_vmpriviateip.yml` and `inv_vmpublicip.yml` as sample inventory files for AWS EC2 and VMs for different scenarios that you need to modify for your environment.

+I run the etc3 deployment on a control machine (i.e. desktop) that is external to EC2 or VMs cluster.

 # Prerequisites
 * Ansible: I used ansible 2.3.2.0 on my control machine.

 # Ansible configuration
-Modify /etc/ansible/ansible.cfg to have the following:
+Modify `/etc/ansible/ansible.cfg` to have the following:

 `host_key_checking = False`